conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 {% endhighlight %}

-### The CI service change: From Travis to Azure and the Jenkins arrival
+### The CI Service Change: From Travis to Azure and the Jenkins Arrival

 Since the beginning of the project, Conan Docker Tools has always used CI services such as Travis and Azure.
-However, this did not give us the full power to prioritize the build in the queue, or customize the host, or customize the build lines to use Docker-in-Docker if necessary.
+However, this did not give us the full power to prioritize the build in the queue, customize the host, or customize the build lines to use Docker-in-Docker if necessary.

-With that in mind, we started using Jenkins to also build the new Docker images.
+With that in mind we started using Jenkins to also build the new Docker images.
 The big advantage in this is the use of features for cache in Docker.
-Previously, a single job took up to 2h if it was on other services, without the use of caching.
-Now, using Jenkins and Docker ``--cache-from``, updating a package, from base image to final image, takes just 4 minutes per job.
-The Jenkinsfile file used can be viewed [here](https://github.com/conan-io/conan-docker-tools/blob/master/.ci/xenial.jenkinsfile).
+Previously a single job took up to 2 hours if it was on other services without the use of caching.
+Now using Jenkins and Docker ``--cache-from``, updating a package from base image to final image takes just 4 minutes per job.
+The Jenkinsfile file used can be viewed
+[here](https://github.com/conan-io/conan-docker-tools/blob/master/.ci/xenial.jenkinsfile).

 Although the file looks complicated at first glance, it is still possible to use docker-compose to build an image from scratch.
 As an example, let's use Clang 12:

 {% highlight bash %}